melezhik/Sparrow6/posts/Application Less Containers.md

                            ----  t1 (v1) --- t2 (v2) --- t3(v3)---->
 ```

-This diagram provides a simplifed description of the idea.
+This diagram provides a simplified description of the idea.
 At certain point of time CICD process would cut new application releases (v_i) and new versions of an application would appear on containers.

 Such an approach requires though (in contrast to classic k8s way ) an additional abstraction layer (called agents) that pulls new releases and deploy them into containers: